wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *What and where exactly is "The Line"?
 Where do I stop being British and start being Ghanaian?
 Is it in my posture, my gait, my tone, my grammar?*<br>An exploration of the conflicting dualities of disaporic identity.

-Christian is a practising fine artist with a focus on afro-futurism & installation.
-He's also a dancer & choreographer working across theatre, Live Art, modern dance.
-His work is reflective of an eclectic transatlantic education, pulling influence & inspiration from variations in language & cross-cultural heritage.
+Christian is a Black British interdisciplinary artist with Ghanaian roots.
+With a background in choreography and contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.
+Moreover, he is an independent fine artist who creates oil paintings with a particular emphasis on elevating Afrocentric imagery, portraiture, abstraction, and Afrofuturism.
 <hr>
 Jade Williams · *In Search of Pablo*

-*"Brilliant, Black, and Manc" — born in 1810, Pablo Fanque was the first Black circus owner in Britain.
+*"Brilliant, Black, and Manc" — born in 1810, <a href="https://en.wikipedia.org/wiki/Pablo_Fanque" target="_blank">Pablo Fanque</a> was the first Black circus owner in Britain.
 Come & delight in tales of Pablo's Fantastic Fair as I channel his story to explore my own journey to being brilliant, Black & Manc.*

 Jade is a Black, Queer, multi-disciplinary artist from Manchester working in dance, poetry, writing, performance, and creative facilitation.
 <hr>